openbmc/openbmc/poky/documentation/ref-manual/ref-tasks.rst

 .. note::

-   The build system uses the
-   FILESPATH
-   variable to determine the default set of directories when searching for patches.
+   The build system uses the :term:`FILESPATH` variable to determine the default set of directories when searching for patches.

 Patch files, by default, are ``*.patch`` and ``*.diff`` files created and kept in a subdirectory of the directory holding the recipe file.
 For